namphung1998/node-react-starter/README.md

-# auth-graphql-starter
+# node-react-starter
-Starter project from a GraphQL course on Udemy.com - Section 3!
+Starter code for any React/Express app